onsip/SIP.js/docs/api/sip.js.message.md

 |  --- | --- | --- |
 |  [accept(options)](./sip.js.message.accept.md) |  | Accept the request. |
 |  [reject(options)](./sip.js.message.reject.md) |  | Reject the request. |

-## Remarks

-The constructor for this class is marked as internal.
-Third-party code should not call the constructor directly or create subclasses that extend the `Message` class.